paulgazz/kmax/docs/advanced.md

         klocalizer -a x86_64 --undefine CONFIG_USB --include drivers/usb/storage/alauda.o  # no configuration possible because alauda depends on USB

+- Generating configurations for mutually exclusive configuration requirements

+    `--config-mutex` accepts one configuration literal per use.
+A `CONFIG_*` literal requires the option to be enabled, while a literal beginning with `!` requires it to be disabled.
+Quote disabled literals to prevent the shell from interpreting `!`. `klocalizer` generates as many configurations as needed to cover the requirements.

+        klocalizer -a x86_64 --config-mutex CONFIG_KVM --config-mutex '!CONFIG_KVM'

+    `--config-mutex-file` accepts the same literals from a file, with one requirement per line.
+For example, given `config-mutex.txt` containing:

+        CONFIG_KASAN
+        !CONFIG_KASAN

+    run:

+        klocalizer -a x86_64 --config-mutex-file config-mutex.txt

+    `--constraints-mutex-file` accepts one Boolean configuration expression per line.
+Expressions may use `CONFIG_*` identifiers, parentheses, and the lowercase operators `and`, `or`, and `not`.
+Blank lines and lines beginning with `#` are ignored.
+For example, given `constraints-mutex.txt` containing:

+        CONFIG_KVM and not CONFIG_KASAN
+        not CONFIG_KVM and CONFIG_KASAN

+    run:

+        klocalizer -a x86_64 --constraints-mutex-file constraints-mutex.txt

+    Each command writes the generated configurations to the output directory and records which requirements were covered in `coverage_report.json`.
+This flag is useful when necessary expressions are extracted and ready to be passed to the SMT solver, bypassing slower SuperC presence condition checks.

 - Investigating unsatisfied constraints

     Use `--show-unsat-core` to see what constraints are causing the issue: